dmitrykos/stk/README.md

 To import project into Eclipse workspace:

 ```
-File → Import... → Existing Projects into Workspace →
-Select root directory → Browse... → build/example/project/eclipse/blinky-mingw32
+File → Import... → Existing Projects into Workspace → Select root directory → Browse... → build/example/project/eclipse/blinky-mingw32
 ```

-### 3. Run on hardware
+### 3. Run on a hardware

 * Import the STM32, RPI (Raspberry Pico) or NXP example in Eclipse CDT IDE or MCUXpresso IDE
+* Example folders provide Eclipse `.launch` files for launching on QEMU, Segger J-Link, OpenOCD
 * Build and flash your target MCU

 ---

 ## Building and Running Examples

-You can build and run examples **without any hardware** on Windows.
+> You can use your own tools, below specified tools are just for a quick evaluation of STK's functionality using the provided examples.

-### Required tools (PC development)
+### Required tools for building examples

 For STM32, RPI platforms:
 * Eclipse Embedded CDT
 * xPack GNU ARM Embedded GCC
 * xPack QEMU ARM emulator

 For NXP platforms:
 * MCUXpresso IDE (includes GCC)

-### RISC-V Toolchain
+For RISC-V platforms:
 * xPack GNU RISC-V Embedded GCC
 * xPack QEMU RISC-V